ar1kumar/wash_metro/README.md

 # wash_metro

-Pulls all the yellow line trains headed to Huntington Station which take passengers.
+Pulls all the yellow line(YL) trains headed to {Huntington} Station which take passengers.

 Requirement: Python 3.2>